Combined Presentations

 The SEEA EA identifies three key principles that enable accounts for different themes to be combined into coherent presentations[8]:

 First, there must be a clearly agreed geographical area.
 For ocean accounting, this is the ocean accounting area, which typically aligns with a country's Exclusive Economic Zone (EEZ) plus territorial waters and coastal zones.
 For thematic presentations, a focus on more targeted areas (e.g., specific catchments, marine protected areas, or ecosystem types) may be appropriate.
-The delineation of geographical areas should follow the guidance in TG-0.1 General Introduction regarding the ocean accounting area.
+The delineation of geographical areas should follow the guidance in TG-0.1 General Introduction to Ocean Accounts regarding the ocean accounting area.

 Third, multiple accounts are required to organize relevant information for a single theme.
 The SEEA and SNA frameworks demonstrate that no single account captures all relevant information.
 The same applies to combined presentations: a coherent narrative for ocean sustainability requires extent accounts, condition accounts, service flow accounts, economic accounts, and potentially social and governance accounts.